dannynpham/avail-challenge/README.md

 - We prefer functional React components (with Hooks) over class-based ones
 - We try to reduce the amount of logic within the render logic of a component
 - We use AirBnb's linting configuration
+- We have added our own UI library to get you started - it is documented here https://design.avail.co/packages